denybear/synthi/README.md

 * Generates midi clock signal while playing midi file
 * Supports volume -/+ while playing midi file
 * Support BPM -/+ while playing midi file
+* Optional support of "beat" button via MIDI or GPIO; this button allows to adjust rhythm when playing with a live band, as rhythm can fluwtuate a bit
 * All this using a simple Raspberry 3B and above!

 The big benefit of synthi is simplification while using boocli.